 Public health policies and dietary guidelines lag, and there’s resistance to change because of the vested economic interests in the current structure.

-The Australia Dietary Guidelines are reviewed every ten years, the US every five, but it’s far too long between, and newer evidence soon supersedes the recommendations.
+The Australian Dietary Guidelines are reviewed every ten years, the US every five, but it’s far too long, and newer evidence soon supersedes the recommendations.
 While waiting for an update, millions of people will develop conditions like type 2 diabetes, which is largely preventable through diet.

-The current dietary guidelines (intended to keep our population healthy) recommend that people eat a diet with 45–65% of energy coming from carbohydrates.
+The current dietary guidelines (intended to keep our population healthy) recommend that people eat a diet with 45–65% of energy from carbohydrates.
 To be frank, this is dangerous and outdated advice, especially if you have type 2 diabetes.
 So, we tip our hat to the ADA for their low carb endorsement.